Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bundeena has 17 active public transport stops.
-These are a mix of ferry and bus services.
-There are two routes operating in total.
+These include a mix of ferry and bus services.
+Two routes operate in the area, providing a total of 205 weekly passenger trips.

 Frequently Asked Questions - Transport